 2. Helen Keller was friends with Alexander Graham Bell.

-When Keller was 6 years old, her parents took her to Julian John Chisolm, Professor of Diseases of the Eye and Ear at the University of Maryland.
+When Keller was 6 years old, her parents took her to Julian John Chisolm, an eye and ear specialist at the University of Maryland.
 The renowned physician recommended that Keller see Alexander Graham Bell.
-Because Bell’s wife was deaf, the inventor founded schools for the Deaf (as well as their teachers) and was involved with teaching deaf children.
+Because Bell’s wife, Mabel Gardiner Bell, was deaf, the inventor founded schools for deaf students (as well as their teachers) and was involved with teaching deaf children.
 Following Bell’s suggestion, Keller’s parents enrolled her at the Perkins Institution for the Blind, through which she met her teacher, Anne Sullivan.
-Bell mentored Sullivan and was friends with both her and Keller until his death in 1922.
+Bell mentored Sullivan and was friends with her and Keller until his death in 1922.

 3. Helen Keller was also good friends with Mark Twain.